NoumenaDigital/npl-demo/WALKTHROUGH.md

 ## Success!

 You've been greeted!
-The Hello World protocol has returned a greeting message tailored to you.
+The `HelloWorld` protocol has returned a greeting message tailored to you.
 It is now in state 'greeted' and cannot react to the sayHello permission anymore.

 ---